 What is the schedule?

-Classes are offered Monday and Wednesday evenings from 6pm to 10pm and every other Saturday from 8am to 5pm with a few exceptions at the Maypearl Location.
-The Dallas class runs Tuesday and Thursday evenings from 6pm to 10pm and every other Saturday from 8am to 5pm with few exceptions.
+The Dallas class runs Monday and Wednesday evenings from 6pm to 10pm and every other Saturday from 8am to 5pm with few exceptions.
 There are occasional open lab classes scheduled on Fridays that are optional.

 How much does the course cost?
 Is there a payment plan available?